-Recently I wrote about keeping a vegan home, and I loved hearing all of your insightful responses.
-Today I’m putting the focus on vegan problems and what to do when you’re invited into someone else’s home for birthday parties, graduation parties, and similar celebrations.
+Today I’m talking about vegan problems.
+What to do when you’re invited into someone else’s home for birthday parties, graduation parties, and similar celebrations.

 Of course, when friends invite me over for an intimate dinner, I can be assured that they will be making a vegan option.
 But when I’m invited to an event in someone else’s honor, it’s a bit different.